DOS Command Reference

 Switch Effect

-/N Don't print the choice list after the prompt text.
+/N Do not print the list of choices after the prompt text.

 MORE